Io-x/zdocs/ComputerSupportMaintenance.md

 5. Sarah noted that some of her documents in her computer were encrypted and she was forced to pay a certain fee through internet to decrypt her files.

         i.
-Identify this ty pe of attack ii.
+Identify this type of attack
+        ii.
 Outline four possible cause for the attack identified in (i)

 6. Which procedure is recommended when cleaning inside a computer?